Former Haiti rebel gets 9 years in prison in US drug case

-MIAMI (AP) — A former Haitian rebel leader and recently elected member of the Senate in the Caribbean country has been sentenced to prison in a U.S. drug case.
+MIAMI (AP) — A former Haitian rebel leader and recently elected member of the Senate in the Caribbean country was sentenced to nearly a decade in prison Wednesday after accepting a plea deal that spared him a life sentence for drug trafficking.

-Guy Philippe received nine years in prison for one count of laundering drug money.
-He was also ordered to forfeit $1.5 million.
-His sentence Wednesday before U.S. District Judge Cecilia Altonaga was the result of a plea bargain he struck in April.
+Guy Philippe declined to speak as he was sentenced to nine years by U.S. District Judge Cecilia Altonaga for money laundering and ordered to forfeit $1.5 million.
+His lawyers portrayed the sentence as a good compromise for their client.

-Philippe originally faced charges that included drug trafficking, which could have resulted in a life sentence.
-His lawyers called the deal a fair compromise.
+“The government compromised their position by dismissing the more serious charges,” said defense attorney Alan Ross.
+“We compromised our position by giving up our pretrial motions, by pleading guilty and by not going to trial.”

 Most Read Stories